hupili/python-for-data-and-media-communication-gitbook/notes-week-03.md

 Here is [one example](https://github.com/hupili/python-for-data-and-media-communication/blob/master/jupyter-notebook/timeit.ipynb) to show you that `set` and `list` have drastically different efficiency on solving one problem.
 (You will learn jupyter notebook in [notes-week-04.md](notes-week-04.md))

 ## Exercises and Challenges

-### Distances among cities

-1. Calculate the "straight line" distance on earth surface from several source cities to Hong Kong.
-The source cities: New York, Vancouver, Stockholm, Buenos Aires, Perth.
-For each source city, print one line containing the name of the city and distance.
-2. You can find "Great-circle distance" formula [here](https://en.wikipedia.org/wiki/Great-circle_distance).
-3. Use list and for loop to handle multiple cities.
-4. Use function to increase the reusability.
-5. Modules you need: [math](https://docs.python.org/3/library/math.html), you may need to use trigonometric functions.

-**NOTE:** Our objective of the whole course is to get you onboard a new tool -- Python.
-You should use the tool but not be constrained by this tool.
-When you get stuck with a challenge, try to use your way, combining non-Python methods, to solve it and then interate for better solution.
-For example, one key question for this exercise is to get the geolocations of the cities in terms of longitudes and latitudes.
-Only with those coordinates, you can fit them into the great-circle distance formula.
-You can do this by searching Google, Google Map or Widipedia as a start.
-After you have a basic version, try to think of automatic ways, in case there are a large number of interested cities in our real challenge, which makes the manual searching method infeasible.

-#### Extended exercise of geo distance

-There is a package called `geopy`.
-It can automatically search the geo-locations in terms of longitude and latitude based on the location names.
-Further more, it can directly compute the distance between two geolocations, without requiring to write the formula all by one's own.

 ### Divide HW1 groups randomly: (case contribution)